Willie Anne Wright: Technique

-Willie Anne first experimented with pinhole photography in 1985.
+Wright first experimented with pinhole photography in 1985.
 For a class project she had to create and use a pinhole camera.
 She used Cibachrome paper for use in a sixteen by twenty inch pinhole camera.
 With color-correcting filters she created wide-angle color prints by placing the pinhole close to the film plane.
 Her images were whimsical with bright colors and a vignette border.

 Collections

 Wright's work is held in the following public collections: